 In contrast, Muslims believe that there is only one god, Allah.
 Theirs is a religion of works based on five basic "pillars."
 Muslims must affirm that "there is no god but Allah, and Mohammed is his prophet."
 They are also required to pray five times a day, give alms to the poor, fast during the month of Ramadan, and try to make at least one pilgrimage to Mecca.

-The Hindu Indo-Pakistani of the Arabian peninsula live difficult lives because they are a religious minority in Muslim countries.
+The Hindu Indo-Pakistanis of the Arabian peninsula live difficult lives because they are a religious minority in Muslim countries.

 Some countries with Indo-Pakistani residents do not allow Christian missionaries to enter the countries.
 As a result, it is very difficult to reach the Indo-Pakistani who live there.
-Although the Indo-Pakistani Muslims of some countries are guaranteed religious freedom, they remain followers of a religion of works.
+Although the Indo-Pakistani Muslims of some countries are guaranteed religious freedom, many remain followers of a religion of works.
 Local Christians must seize the opportunity to share Christ with the Indo-Pakistani.

-* Ask the Lord of the harvest to send forth laborers to work among each of the Indo-Pakistani groups.
+Ask the Lord of the harvest to send forth laborers to work among each of the Indo-Pakistani groups.

-* Ask the Lord to send Christian businessmen to minister life to the Indo-Pakistani.
+Ask the Lord to send Christian businessmen to minister life to the Indo-Pakistani.

-* Ask the Lord to raise up prayer teams who will faithfully intercede for the Indo-Pakistani.
+Ask the Lord to raise up prayer teams who will faithfully intercede for the Indo-Pakistani.

-* Ask the Lord to bring forth many triumphant Indo-Pakistani churches for the glory of His name!
+Ask the Lord to bring forth many Indo-Pakistani churches for the glory of His name!